Southwest Chicken Pockets

 - In a large skillet, saute onion in oil until tender.
-Remove from the heat; stir in the chicken, beans, tomato and 1/4 cup chilies.
+Remove from the heat; stir in the chicken, beans, tomato and 1/4 cup chiles.

 - On a lightly floured surface, roll puff pastry into a 14-in. square.
-Cut into four squares.
+Cut into 4 squares.
 Spoon chicken mixture into the center of each square; sprinkle with cheese.

 - Brush egg over edges.
 Fold dough over filling, forming a triangle; pinch seams to seal.
 Transfer to a greased baking sheet and brush with remaining egg.
-Bake at 400° for 18-22 minutes or until golden brown.
+Bake at 400° until golden brown, 18-22 minutes.

-- Meanwhile, in a small bowl, combine sour cream and remaining chilies.
+- Meanwhile, in a small bowl, combine sour cream and remaining chiles.
 Serve with pockets.
-Yield: 4 servings.

 It does make a lot of filling as other reviewers said.
 But the filling is great with tortilla chips!
 I used some leftover smoked turkey instead of chicken.
 Also added some cumin.
 Sprinkled some cheese on each pocket after brushing with egg.
 Yumm-o! :)